Xunzi — Controversial Philosopher of Confucianism

 Human beings can use or influence nature and the surrounding environment, but they should obey the basic laws of nature.

 Bronze Gear of the Warring States Period — Luoyang Museum (Photo by Dongmaiying)

 Deities or ghost doesn’t exist, and superstition activities should be abandoned.

 An appropriate combination and balance of etiquette and the law is the key aspect of the governance of a kingdom.

 The law evolves out of and guarantees the implementation of morality and etiquette.

 Behavior is the resource and purpose of learning knowledge.

-In the meantime, everything they learn will be guiding their behaviors.
+In the meantime, everything they learn will guide their behaviors.

 Click to Read More Ideas of Philosopher Xunzi